zzzprojects/Eval-SQL.NET/docs2/pages/troubleshooting/sql-server-function.md

 ```

-Using this feature is highly **NOT RECOMMANDED**.
+Using this feature is highly **NOT RECOMMENDED**.

 ## Conclusion

 Eval SQL.NET improve the readability and make the code easier to develop and maintain with C# syntax over complex SQL code.

-Even if you are now allowed to make some table modification, we don't recommend using this feature and use a stored procedure instead.
+Even if you are now allowed to make some table modifications, we don't recommend using this feature and use a stored procedure instead.
 Make sure you use the right tool for the right job.